malnick/technoblogic/source/_posts/2016-04-10-how-does-dc-slash-os-boot.markdown

 Genesis begins with the installer.
 The installer runs in three stages, each with their own sub-stages:

 1. Preflight
-  1. Install DC/OS Prerequists (only on CentOS 7x):
+  1. Install DC/OS Prerequists (only on CentOS 7x, use `--install-prereqs` if on the CLI):
     - Install packages:
       - docker
       - wget